Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Spam
 D. Trojan

 A rootkit is typically a hidden processes and it commonly attempts to connect to computers via the Internet.
 The scenario doesn't address the initial infection.
-Although an attacker might have used a backdoor to access the user's computer
+Although an attacker might have used a backdoor to access the user's computer and install the rootkit, backdoors don't run hidden processes.
+A trojan is malware that looks like it's beneficial, but it is malicious.
+Spam is unwanted email and is unrelated to this question.

+10 B is correct
+You are a security professional for the firm that owns the website getcertifiedgetahead.com.
+You recently learned that someone registered the similar domain names cetcertifiedgetahead.com, and getcertifiedahead.com.
+What type of attack should you suspect has taken place?
+A. Ransomware
+B. Typosquatting
+C. Rootkit
+D. DNS hijacking

+This describes a typosquatting attack where someone buys a domain name that is close to a legitimate domain name, hoping to attract visitors who mistype the orginial domain.